-FI 201 Principles of Finance.
+FI 201 Principles of Finance (Business core).
 The basic tools and methods of financial analysis and decision making are introduced to all business majors.
 A general study of financial management to include time value of money, measurement of risk and return, analysis of financial statements, and capital structure.
 Introduction to use of financial calculator and Excel functions such as Present/Future value, annuity valuation, stock and bond valuation and financial ratio analysis.
 All subsequent courses in finance build upon this base; the course serves as a prerequisite to all additional courses in the finance program.
 Prerequisites: Accounting 101 and Economics 101 or Economics 102.
+AC 102 recommended.
 Offered fall and spring semesters.

 FI 411 International Corporate Finance.
 A global approach to financial management.
 Topics include: financial structure in global markets; managing exchange rate risks and hedging with cash derivatives; international capital budgeting; and international arbitrage and parity.
 Financial calculator and Excel function utilized in all facets of international corporate finance decision making.
 Prerequisite: Finance 201, Business Administration 211.
 Offered spring semesters.